Can clonidine cause night terrors

 3. Avoid caffeine and other stimulants: Limiting your intake of caffeine and other stimulants, especially in the hours leading up to bedtime, can help improve the quality of your sleep and reduce the occurrence of night terrors.

-See also Clonidine mydriasis
+See also Clonidine used for adhd

 4. Create a comfortable sleep environment: Make sure your bedroom is conducive to sleep by keeping it dark, quiet, and at a comfortable temperature.
 Invest in a supportive mattress and pillows to promote restful sleep.